Country Life (magazine): Topics

 The magazine covers various aspects of rural life.
 It is primarily concerned with rural communities and their environments as well as the concerns of country dwellers and landowners and has a diverse readership which, although mainly UK based is also international.

 The other rural pursuits and interests covered include hunting, shooting, farming, equestrian news and gardening and there are regular news and opinion pieces as well as rural politics.
 There are reviews of books, food and wine, art and architecture and antiques and crafts.
 Illustrative material includes the Tottering-by-Gently cartoon by Annie Tempest.

-Recent feature articles have included Charles, Prince of Wales guest-editing an issue of Country Life in 2013, a historic revelation which revealed the true face of Shakespeare for the first time in 2015, and in 2016 an exclusive on where the Great Fire of London began in 1666.
+Feature articles have included Charles, Prince of Wales guest-editing an issue of Country Life in 2013, a historic revelation which revealed the true face of Shakespeare for the first time in 2015, and in 2016 an exclusive on where the Great Fire of London began in 1666.
 There was a special commemorative issue in June 2016 on the occasion of the Queen's 90th birthday.